Poovizhi214/19AI307_JAVA/Module-02/DAY-5/README.md

 OUTPUT:The largest element in the array is: 777
 ~~~
 ## RESULT:
-Thus the java program successfully reads the array size and elements from the user and correctly finds and prints the smallest number in the array.
+Thus the java program successfully reads the array size and elements from the user and correctly finds and prints the largest number in the array.